goshoryuu/arena-x-h/README.md

-# arena-x-h
+# ARENA×H
-ARENA × H is a 2D fighting game based on and featuring characters from HUNTER×HUNTER and Yu☆Yu☆Hakusho.
+ARENA×H is a 2D fighting game based on and featuring characters from HUNTER×HUNTER and Yu☆Yu☆Hakusho.